About Nuwara Eliya

-Blue Wing offers good wi-fi, a barbecue and an onsite restaurant.
+Blue Wing offers good wi-fi, a barbeque and an onsite restaurant.
 They also have a shared kitchen and the ability to rent a car through the hostel.
 Highlights include hot showers and a really tasty breakfast.
 The best option in Nuwara Eliya.
+Book Blue Wing Hostel here!

-Run by Backpack Lanka, the same group that run the highly rated hostel by the same name in Kandy.
+Run by Backpack Lanka, the same group that runs the highly rated hostel by the same name in Kandy.
 They offer dorms as well as private rooms at very good prices.
 If you are a travelling as a group than it may actually be cheaper to stay in a double or triple room rather than a dorm.
 Breakfast is included.
+Book Nuwara Eliya Hostel by Backpack Lanka here!

 Sights and Highlights